juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-jun-22-APIs-as-business-bridges.md

 ---
 metaTitle: APIs as bridges to better customer relationships
-metaDescription: Learn what APIs are and how they can improve business competitive advantages
+meta_description: Learn what APIs are and how they can improve business competitive advantages
 title: APIs as business bridges to better business-to-customer relationships
 read: 5 -10 min
 date: June 22, 2022